Keyboard shortcuts

 Choose or roll a Career (see the Careers section).
 Use the Standard and Professional skills listed there as a guide.

-It's a good idea to ensure your character has a Combat Style in addition to Unarmed (see the Making Combat Styles section if your career doesn't provide a Combat Style).
+Ensure your character has a Combat Style in addition to Unarmed. (see the Making Combat Styles section if your career does not provide a Combat Style).

 Open the Star Wars Skills compendium.